-Young people in local authority care will work with the Council to navigate the Accommodation Pathway Model.
-They will enter the Market Place with the assistance of social services to set up an accommodation plan.
+Young people in local authority care will work with the Council with the assistance of social services to access the Housing Portal.
 All the tenancy preparation and support measures they required to sustain a tenancy will be explored together with the possible housing solutions.
 Once they are stable and ready to move their application will be activated.
 This will be no sooner than 6 months before they reach 18 years old.
-This will be done jointly with the Housing and Benefits Service and social services.
+This will be done jointly with the Housing and Benefits Service and Social Services.
 It is usual for applicants coming through this route to be vulnerable and therefore it is especially important to get the assessment right.
 For their eligibility and qualification.
 See Part 3